aazhbd/AutoDeploy/README.md

 ### Install pre-requisites:

 1. Install VirtualBox.
-It also works with WMWare, Hyper-V etc.
+It also works with VMWare, Hyper-V etc.
 2. Install Git with commandline tools.
 3. Install Vagrant.